microsoft/terminal/doc/specs/#8324 - Application State (TSM).md

 This has no direct impact on the UI/UX; however, we may want to add a button to general settings page titled "reset all dialogs" or "don't not ask me again about those things that, some time ago, I told you to not ask me about".

+We do not intend this file to be edited by hand, so it does not have to be user-friendly or serialized with indentation.

 ## Capabilities

 ### Accessibility